Equinox89x/Minigin-BurgerTime/README.md

 # Project

-This project includes the recreated retro game "Galaga".
+This project includes the recreated retro game "Burger Time".
 To prove this engine now works, this game was created to showcase the progress of the 2d Engine.

 # Disclaimer